 As the ocean liner Finland sailed across the Atlantic Ocean towards Sweden for the 1912 Olympic Games, the United States Olympic team was loaded with star power.
 Among them was George Patton, who went on to become a General of the U.S. Army during World War II.
 There was Hawaiian Duke Kahanamoku, who made surfing the global sport it is today.
-Then, there was an American Indian named Jim Thorpe.

 A journalist on board that ship saw Thorpe, whose 185-pound chiseled frame was years beyond his time, casually relaxing on a deck chair during the voyage.
 "What are you doing, Jim, thinking of your Uncle Sitting Bull?" the man sarcastically asked.

 "No, I'm practicing the long jump," Thorpe replied.
 "I've just jumped 23 feet, eight inches.
 I think that will win it."

 That wasn't cockiness, either.
 That was simply Jim Thorpe.
 As the Associated Press voted him, the former Canton Bulldogs star is renowned as the greatest athlete of the first half of the 20th century.

 The Sac and Fox Nation Indian, James Francis Thorpe, was born in Native Territory, in what is believed to be Prague, Oklahoma, to parents Hiram and Charlotte Vieux.
 Thorpe was orphaned after his father Hiram passed away.